portainer/kubernetes-beta/README.md

 Depending on your Kubernetes cluster provider, follow the instructions available in the [kubernetes manifests repository](https://github.com/portainer/portainer-k8s).

+Be wary that this a Beta version and as such, might contain some bugs.
+It is not recommended to deploy this version in a production environment.

 Helm chart should be available soon.

 # Feedback